Ngā Toi | Arts Te Papa

 - Type Art

-Showcases works by Derrick Cherrie, L. Budd, Julian Dashper, and others, that deal with what happens when homes go ‘on display’.
+Works by Derrick Cherrie, L Budd, Graham Fletcher, and others look at what happens when homes go on display.

 Inspired: Ceramics and jewellery shaped by the past